k3nnywilliam/rover-simulator/README.md

 **Project 52** is a personal initiative to take on random programming challenge for 52 weeks.
 In order to have a successful execution of Project 52, you may:
 - take on small or big project, but it has to be something new and not just refactoring old projects.
 - use whatever programming languages that you want.
-However, I highly recommended to use more than one programming languages.
+However, I highly recommend to use more than one programming languages.

 **Some advise:**
 - It is recommended to implement a complete, minimal but useful software application.
 You will soon realize that you are building both personal experience and portfolio.